saundesh/frisbee-tracking/README.md

 6. Code will use 'clip-5.txt' as homographies so it won't take too long to run
 7. Once everything runs, replica of output video can be found in main directory

-Currently, I am working on v2 which will be more robust and have new features.
+Currently, I am working on v2 which will be more robust and have new features!